Aortic Valve Disease Screening from PPG via Physiology-Guided Self-Supervised Learning: DISCUSSION

 \section{DISCUSSION}

-The management of cardiovascular diseases is undergoing a paradigm shift from traditional symptom-driven models towards proactive early screening enabled by wearable technologies~\cite{pedroso2025leveraging, wong2024global}.
-Such opportunistic screening strategies have demonstrated significant potential in improving detection rates of occult conditions while offering substantial cost-effectiveness~\cite{chen2022cost}.
-In this context, our study demonstrates the feasibility of large-scale screening for Aortic Valve Disease (AVD) using unlabeled PPG data through the proposed PiLA framework.
-Constrained by the scarcity of gold-standard labels, we eschewed purely data-driven brute-force approaches in favor of a novel pathway: physiology-guided self-supervised learning.
-Our results indicate that PiLA achieves superior performance in screening for both Aortic Stenosis (AS) and Aortic Regurgitation (AR) using only a limited number of labeled samples.
-This offers a promising solution for low-cost, large-scale early screening of AVD in resource-limited settings.
+The management of cardiovascular diseases is increasingly shifting from traditional symptom-driven models toward more proactive screening strategies enabled by wearable technologies~\cite{pedroso2025leveraging, wong2024global}.
+Such opportunistic screening approaches have demonstrated substantial potential for improving the identification of under-recognized cardiovascular conditions while offering favorable cost-effectiveness~\cite{chen2022cost}.
+In this context, our study demonstrates the feasibility of using large-scale PPG data to develop a risk-enrichment framework for AVD screening using the proposed PiLA framework.
+Constrained by the scarcity of clinically labeled data, we adopted a physiology-guided self-supervised learning strategy to leverage large-scale unlabeled PPG signals for representation learning.
+Our results show that PiLA improves screening performance for both AS and AR using only limited labeled samples.
+These findings support the potential utility of physiology-guided representation learning for low-cost cardiovascular screening and risk-enrichment applications in data-limited settings.

-The success of PiLA underscores the importance of high-quality inductive bias in medical AI.
-Our comparative experiments reveal that not all knowledge integration is beneficial; attempts based on shallow feature clustering resulted in negative transfer.
-The effectiveness of PiLA lies in injecting specific priors that are highly aligned with pathological mechanisms, such as the ``pulsus tardus'' morphology.
-This precise knowledge guidance acts as a filter, forcing the model to decouple genuine hemodynamic signals from complex background noise.
-This proves that in small-sample scenarios, appropriate and domain-specific knowledge is key to compensating for data shortages.

-From a clinical perspective, this study validates the unique value of PPG as a non-invasive hemodynamic window.
-By directly carrying mechanical information from peripheral blood vessels, PPG possesses a natural physical advantage in detecting mechanical obstructive diseases like AVD.
-Survival analysis further reveals that microscopic changes in the PPG waveform often precede macroscopic symptoms.
-Our model can identify high-risk individuals three years prior to diagnosis, suggesting it has the potential to fill the screening blind spot during the asymptomatic phase and secure a valuable opportunity window for early intervention.

-Building on this foundation, our study further establishes the PiLA score as an “Independent Hemodynamic Digital Biomarker” through rigorous statistical adjustment.
-Under the dual validation of multivariable Cox regression and Propensity Score Matching, the model retained significant risk stratification capability even after isolating the confounding influences of traditional risk factors such as age, hypertension, and BMI.
-This powerfully demonstrates that the deep learning model functions not merely as a “proxy” for existing clinical covariates, but rather extracts orthogonal pathological morphological fingerprints from the waveform that are invisible to traditional metrics.
-This independence endows PPG signals with a new dimension beyond routine vital sign monitoring, enabling the provision of incremental information supplementary to current clinical assessment systems.
-Consequently, it effectively fills the screening “blind spot” between risk factor exposure and the manifestation of macroscopic symptoms.